smittytone/RP2040-FreeRTOS/README.md

 ## Pico SDK

-The repo has been updated for the Pico SDK 2.0.
-The new SDK assumes you’re using an RP2350-based Pico 2 board, so please set the following environment variable before building these examples:
+The repo has been updated for the Pico SDK 2.2.0.
+The SDK assumes you’re using an RP2350-based Pico 2 board, so please set the following environment variable before building these examples:

 ```shell
 export PICO_BOARD={YOUR_BOARD_TYPE}